../_images/Week_3.jpg

 Group Activity of the Week#

-Students will begin work on their research project.
-They should continue to read articles that will help inform their project as they go.
-Beginning to gather data, consider necessary changes.
+You will begin work on your research project.
+You should continue to read articles that will help inform your project as you go.
+You will also start gather data and take into necessary changes consideration.

-They will also need to decide what journal publication their future article could be submitted to, and find the submission requirements.
+You will also need to decide what journal publication you future article could be submitted to.
+And find the submission requirements.

 Discussion Questions#